Overview of Zhangzhou (Swatow) Porcelain

 Example with elaborate floral decoration from Er Long Kiln

-Example with lotus decoration from my collection
+Example with lotus decoration from a Private collection

 From the San Diego wreck.
 Left Jingdezhen kraak plate and right Zhangzhou kraak inspired type